CTSRD-CHERI/qemu/docs/devel/decodetree.rst

 A *const_elt* allows a argument to be set to a constant value.
 This may come in handy when fields overlap between patterns and one has to include the values in the *fixedbit_elt* instead.

+A *pred_elt* allows a pattern to depend on dynamic run-time state.
+The decoder will call the specified boolean-returning function with the ``DisasContext`` as the only argument, and can be optionally inverted by prefixing with ``!``.

 The decoder will call a translator function for each pattern matched.